diatomzone/diatomzone.github.io/ZZZNOTES.md

 - css aspect-ratio: 1; can be combined with a defined width/height to create square images, useful for responsive/flex layout where fixed width/height would get messed up
 - for loops printing yaml maps: if the for loop is nested normally on separate lines it will print the items in separate p's/lines, but if the for loop is in one line then it will print everything on the same line
 - values with multiple quotes will break the containing quotes, so if you're using double quotes, surround with single quotes, and vice versa
+- includes won't work if within a html tag's <>

 ## PROBLEMS
 - markdown newparagraphs are working but newlines not rendering properly, added newline_to_br to content fix https://stackoverflow.com/questions/52762454/jekyll-markdown-with-line-feed-is-not-rendered-in-html